andlo/ovos-skill-fairytales/README.md

 ## Examples
 * "Tell a H. C. Andersen storie"
-* "Tell me the story The Little Match Girl"
+* "Tell me the H. C. Andersen story The Little Match Girl"
-* "Continue story"
+* "Continue H. C. Andersen story"

 Mycroft will then try to find the fairy tale if you told wich one you wanted.
 If not, he will ask you.

 ## Credits
-Andreas Lorensen (@andlo) and the super comunity around Mycroft
+Andreas Lorensen (@andlo)

 ## Category
 **Entertainment**